sminez/simple_coro/README.md

 # Crimes

-Use crimes to write ergonomic state machines using futures.
+Use crimes to write ergonomic state machines (coroutines) using futures.

 ## A note on API changes

-After writing my [Socrates is a state machine][0] blog post I couldn't resist trying to simplify the API, so rather than what is presented there (a paired runner and state machine) the updated API now handles everything with a single struct: `PinnedStateMachine`.
-It also enforces that replies are sent before calling `step` again via a lifecycle typestate.
+After writing my [Socrates is a state machine][0] blog post I couldn't resist trying to simplify the API, so rather than what is presented there (a paired runner and state machine) the updated API now handles everything with a single
+struct: `Coro`.
+It also enforces that replies are sent before calling `resume` again via a lifecycle typestate.

 ```rust
 use crimes::{Coro, CoroState, Handle};